YLS_banner_crop_0003_GLC.jpg

 Aaron Haviland

 Aaron is a Yale Law School graduate.
-Prior to law school, he served in the U.S. Marine Corps and left with the rank of Captain.
+Prior to law school, he served in the U.S. Marine Corps and left with the rank of captain.
 He completed his undergraduate degree in physics at the U.S. Naval Academy and his master’s degree in international relations at the University of Cambridge.
 Aaron grew up in a State Department family and spent his childhood in Haiti, Bangladesh, England, Senegal, Pakistan, and India.

 Daniel Hessel

-Headshot of Annie Himes
+Annie Himes headshot

 Annie Himes

-Annie is a Yale Law School graduate, where she was a Articles Editor on the Yale Law Journal, a Coker Fellow, and a member of the Rule of Law Clinic.
-She was also co-president of the Yale Law National Security Group during the 2019-2020 school year.
-Before law school, Annie worked as a Junior Fellow in the Russia and Eurasia Program at the Carnegie Endowment for International Peace, where she analyzed the Kremlin’s resurgent foreign policy since Putin’s return to the presidency in 2012.
-She also spent a year as a Fulbright Scholar at Saratov State University in Saratov, Russia.
-In 2016, Annie graduated summa cum laude and Phi Beta Kappa from the University of Nebraska-Lincoln with degrees in Russian, global studies, and history.
-She was named a Harry S. Truman Scholar in 2015 for her commitment to public service.
+Annie Himes is a Yale Law School graduate, where she was an articles editor on the Yale Law Journal, a Coker Fellow, and a member of the Rule of Law Clinic.
+Before law school, Annie worked as a junior fellow in the Russia and Eurasia Program at the Carnegie Endowment for International Peace, and spent a year as a Fulbright Scholar at Saratov State University in Saratov, Russia.
+Annie graduated summa cum laude and Phi Beta Kappa from the University of Nebraska-Lincoln and was awarded the Harry S. Truman Scholarship.
+Annie clerked on the U.S. Court of Appeals for the First Circuit and is currently a senior associate at Wilmer Cutler Pickering Hale and Dorr in Washington DC.

 Rekha Kennedy

 Rekha is a Yale Law School graduate.
 She is interested in researching emerging issues in technology, economic development, and democracy promotion.
 Before law school, Rekha worked in various technology startups.
-As a Commercial Innovation Fellow at a social impact startup in Nairobi, Kenya, she worked on financial inclusion issues in East Africa.
+As a commercial innovation fellow at a social impact startup in Nairobi, Kenya, she worked on financial inclusion issues in East Africa.
 During law school, Rekha served as a legal clerk for Senator Blumenthal on the Senate Judiciary Committee, where she drafted bills, memos, and speeches on issues ranging from social media regulation to veterans' affairs.
 Rekha graduated Phi Beta Kappa from Columbia University, where she holds a BA in Political Science and Middle East, South Asian, and African Studies.

-Headshot of Brian Kim
+Brian Kim headshot

 Brian Kim